Editorial Standards

 How Form 1040‑SR Differs From Form 1040

 Functionally, they are identical.
 The differences are presentation and eligibility.
-Form 1040‑SR uses larger type and bigger boxes, plus it includes a standard deduction look‑up on the face of the form.
+Form 1040‑SR uses larger type and bigger boxes, plus it includes a standard deduction look‑up on the face of the form (the chart does not apply if someone can claim you as a dependent, your MFS spouse itemizes on a separate return, or you were a dual‑status alien – those filers must use the regular instructions instead).
 Eligibility is based on age, you must be 65 or older, and filing 1040‑SR is optional.
 Outcomes do not change.
 If you use software or a preparer, the program will generate 1040‑SR automatically once the age requirement is met.

-For 2024 returns filed in 2025, the basic standard deduction amounts are:
+For 2025 returns filed in 2026, the OBBBA-adjusted basic standard deduction amounts are:

 If you are age 65 or older, you also get an additional amount: